discourse/discourse/docs/INSTALL-digital-ocean.md

 # Bootstrap Discourse

-Save the `app.yml` file, and begin bootstrapping Discourse:
+Save the `app.yml` file, then make the `launcher` executable, and begin bootstrapping Discourse:

+    chmod 744 launcher
     ./launcher bootstrap app

 This command takes about 8 minutes.
 It is automagically configuring your Discourse environment.